 He says he has seen an uptick in the number of clients seeking help specifically for the EUF, students who had failed “one, two, and three times because it’s extremely difficult.”

 Reniva currently works at a pharmacy.
-She now has to redo the EUF — in May — wait six weeks for her grade to come out, reapply for her nursing license, and then reapply for her job at the Children’s.
+She now has to redo the EUF — in May — wait six weeks for her grade to come out, reapply for her nursing license, and then reapply for her job at the Children’s. n